 Lead us not into temptation but away from evil,

 Guide us, all of us, until evil is not longer a temptation for us.

 For yours is the kingdom and the power and the glory,

 You still rule, now, in our world today,

 You rule with kingdom power and kingdom glory.

 Do you have other adaptations of the Lord’s prayer?
-Please share them in the comments below or on the MSA Facebook page as a comment on this post.
+Please share them in the comments below or on the Godspace Facebook page as a comment on this post.